rx-py/my-Arch_lx-scripts/README.md

 ## Usage

-To use these configuration files, simply copy the contents of this repository to which ever directory you would like.
+It's always a good idea to double check codes you're about to use on your system.
+You can simply copy the contents of this repository to which ever directory you would like.

 ```bash